scraptechguy/IssuesEncoutered/Linux/HOWTO.md

 + Quick note:

-### These instructions are Debian specific, but...

-+ Debian and Ubuntu commands are very similar, the instructions will very probably work with both
+### These instructions are Debian specific, but Debian and Ubuntu commands are very similar, the instructions will very probably work with both

 ## Printer installation